e-stoddard/CIS-106-Eric-Stoddard/README.md

 ## Assignment 11

-In this assignment I learned how to fixed array (list) in Python.
+In this assignment I learned how to use fixed arrays (lists) in Python.
 Specifically, I learned how to put a series of inputs into a fixed array and how to call individual members of the array.
 I also learned how to sort arrays based on value size and how to find the total sum of an array of numbers.

+## Assignment 12

+In this assignment I learned how to use dynamic arrays (lists) in Python.
+I completed the same activities as last week except I replaced the fixed arrays with dynamic arrays.
+A dynamic array seems to work better for this activity since it does not require the user to count how many total entries they want to make before entering them.